Electrical telegraphy in the United Kingdom: Employment of women

 Telegraph companies began employing women as telegraph operators early on in the companies' period.
 The Magnetic was one of the first to do so and the ETC started employing them from 1855.
-It was a popular, keenly sought job with unmarried women, who had few other good employment options—a well- paid job in nice surroundings.
+It was a popular, keenly sought job with unmarried women, who had few other good options for a well-paid job in comfortable surroundings.
 The ETC paid between ten shillings (50p) and thirty shillings (£1.50) per week and the Magnetic paid a starting rate of ten shillings.
 The District heavily employed women when it began operating in 1859.
 New recruits were unpaid until they completed training—typically six weeks.
 At the end of training, the Magnetic expected trainees to achieve a minimum transmission speed of 10 wpm, 8 wpm at the ETC. Failure to achieve this minimum speed resulted in dismissal.

-These wages compared very well with other common occupations for women.
-A seamstress working at home, for instance, earned about threepence (1.3p) per day.
-The pay was still less than a male operator could expect.
+These wages compared very well with other common occupations for women; a seamstress working at home, for instance, earned about threepence (1.3p) per day.
+The pay was less than for a male telegraph operator, but compared well with the 35s that a print compositor earned for 63 hours a week.
 Companies preferred to use women primarily because of their lower pay rate and because they were not organised into unions.
 Adolescent boys were also employed, but only men worked the night shifts.
 Employment of women continued after nationalisation.
 The primary reason was the economic one of lower wages, but a secondary reason was the social class of the women.
 They usually had a well-educated middle-class background.
 Only men from an "inferior class" could be employed at the same wage.